iwataka/mybot/README.md

 + Apply this to other SNSs (like Facebook, Google+, Tumblr,...)
 + Make deployment easier
 + User authentication and user-specific configuration
++ Collect some pieces of information into DB